 Fiscal Year 2017 Annual Operating Budget Bootcamp

-Welcome to the City of Houston's Fiscal Year 2017 Proposed Annual Operating Budget Bootcamp.
-Budgetary numbers only cover the Annual Operating Budget proposed budget numbers for FY17 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
+Welcome to the City of Houston's Fiscal Year 2017 Adopted Annual Operating Budget Bootcamp.
+Budgetary numbers only cover the Annual Operating Budget adopted budget numbers for FY17 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
 Please read the "Instructions" tab to learn how to play with the visualizations.
 If there are any problems, you can link directly to the dashboard by visiting this link.
 Quick Tip: If you get lost in the filters, click the reset button at the bottom of the dashboard.

 Table of Contents